 This Doctor of Ministry is a professional in-ministry doctorate that offers advanced ministerial education to experienced pastors and other Christian workers.
-It is intended for those who have earned an MDiv or equivalent and are currently serving in ministry positions.
+It is intended for those who have earned an MA in Bible, theology, and ministry and are currently serving in ministry positions.
 The program includes courses taught by professors and independent coursework culminating in a dissertation project.

 In your first year, you will take two courses each semester for a total of four courses.
 Each semester will have an intensive week that takes place at our campus in Ridgeland, MS. The week-long DMin intensives occur in January and June.
 During each intensive, you will take two courses supplemented by additional online interaction and extensive coursework.